anguschiu1/foodlogger/README.md

 cp _.env .env
 ```

-**IMPORTANT NOTICE:Bearer token in the env file, even though it is free API without any PII, should not be normally exist in a repository.
-The token provided here is only for the ease of testing before 14-Oct,2024, and will be invalidated without further notice!**
+**IMPORTANT NOTICE: The bearer token in the env file, even though it is for a free API without any PII, should not normally exist in a repository.
+The token provided here is only for ease of testing before 14-Oct-2024 and will be invalidated without further notice!**

 ## Installation